Community legal centre: ATSILS

 ATSILS and other stakeholders were alarmed by the announcement of the new single national mechanism for funding all legal services, to take effect from July 2020.
 The Human Rights Law Centre, the Law Council and others called upon the government to retain ILAP.

+NATSILS

+NATSILS, established in 2007, has close links with the Coalition of Peaks, the SNAICC – National Voice for Our Children (formerly Secretariat of National Aboriginal and Islander Child Care), National Family Violence Prevention Legal Services, Australian Council of Social Services (ACOSS), and the Law Council of Australia.

+As of February 2024 the chair is Karly Warner, CEO of the Aboriginal Legal Service (NSW/ACT), and deputy chair is Nerita Waight, CEO of VALS.

 FVPLS

 Australia has about 30 Indigenous Family Violence Prevention Legal Services (FVPLS).
 The National Family Violence Prevention and Legal Services Forum (National FVPLS Forum), established in May 2012, as of September 2020 represents thirteen Family Violence Prevention Legal Service (FVPLS) member organisations.

 Legal Aid Commissions

 Legal Aid Commissions (LACs) are state and territory independent statutory bodies which provide a range of services, including information, legal advice and representation in courts and tribunals.
 Information and services including telephone advice are often free of charge, but there is a means test for eligibility for legal representation.
 They often assist those who need help with serious criminal law matters, or child protection and family matters involving a child's welfare.

 Australia has eight Legal Aid Commissions: